RomainClem/RomainClem/README.md

 ## Hey I'm Romain!

-Software Engineer for Bank of America and recently graduated of a Bachelor of Science (Honours) at MTU Cork.
+Software Engineer for Novo Nordisk and graduate of a Bachelor of Science (Honours) in Software Engineering at MTU Cork.

 > More info > [romainclemencon.com](https://www.romainclemencon.com/ "romainclemencon.com")